Back to blog

 -

-The winners think about monetization, audience, and distribution from day one—not after launch.
+The apps that succeed think about monetization, distribution, and retention from day one, not after launch.

 The Apps That Are Actually Making Billions